tc39/proposal-object-from-entries/README.md

 - doesn’t signal its symmetry with `Object.entries`
 - could be inconsistent if future methods allow building objects 'from' other sources

+### Alternative or related proposals

+- TheNavigateur has put together a proposal for [Array.prototype.toObject](https://github.com/TheNavigateur/arrays-and-other-iterables-to-objects-and-maps) and three other instance and static collection methods that cover similar territory but eschew working with the entries idiom, instead opting for two distinct mapping functions as arguments.
+The given argument for favoring this is that it is potentially less verbose and does not require allocating entry arrays (though it requires twice as many function invocations).
+- TJ Crowder proposed `Object.from(iter, stringOrMapFn, target)`, specifically addressing the case of mapping members to an object hash, where `stringOrMapFn` may be a property key (lodash overloading style) and `target` may be an existing object.